 Public Input Process (Subject to revisions):

-- October 17, 2017 City Council Meeting to consider Consultant services to assist in public outreach and provide preliminary design and cost estimates.
+- September 19, 2017 City Council Meeting (tentative date) to consider Consultant services to assist in public outreach and provide preliminary design and cost estimates.

 - December 2017 Public Meeting #2 – Consultant to present at least two scaled-down Master Plan Design Concepts